Baby food recovery keeps Danone on course for targets

 Danone, which competes with Nestle NESN.VX and Unilever (ULVR.L), has been seeking to rebuild its position in China after an infant formula product recall in Asia last year.

-Terisse said the strong quarterly sales rise came partly from a favourable year-earlier comparison, with sales in most of the Asian markets affected back to pre-crisis levels.
+Terisse said the strong quarterly sales rise came partly from a favorable year-earlier comparison, with sales in most of the Asian markets affected back to pre-crisis levels.

 In China, which contributes 6 percent of group sales and was hardest hit by the crisis, sales of Dumex infant formula continued to lag expectations though demand for ultra-premium brands was strong.